kf1day/ampere/README.md

 ### Logging
 Ampere prints data to stdout/stderr.
 In a case of systemd daemonising, this output grabs by syslog.
-Setting `-o /path/to/ampere.log` argument makes application write its own log
+Setting `-o /path/to/ampere.log` argument makes the application to write its own log

 ### Asterisk Management Interface